-There are employees that you can talk to confidentially, who do I nere are employees that you can taik to contidentually, who do not have the same reporting obligations as a Responsible Employee.
-Confidential Employees include those designated on your campus to be confidential, such as health center staff, a victim advocate, as well as any licensed, professional counselors (e.g. mental health counselors, psychologist).
+confidential Employees There are employees that you can talk to confidentially, who do not have the same reporting obligations as a Responsible Employee.
+Confidential Employees include those designated on your campus to be confidential, such as health center staff, a victim advocate, as well as any licensed, professional counselors (e.g. mental health counselors, psychologists).